lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 ### Attach the remaining resolvers

-Now lets add resolvers to the getCompany and listHistogram Queries.
+Now you can add resolvers to the getCompany and listHistogram Queries.

 #### GetCompany Query Resolver

 ##### DataSource

 The getCompany query has a resolver into a DynamoDB table.
-Lets create the Dynamo DataSource for this resolver first.
+Go ahead and create the Dynamo DataSource for this resolver first.

 In AppSync select 'Data Sources' on the left hand side, you should see the EXISTING_API source we have just created - lets add a new one.